Equivariant operational Chow rings of T-linear schemes: Equivariant Kronecker duality and Localization

-We conclude this section by exploring some of the appealing features of $T$-equivariant Kronecker duality schemes, a class of spaces that, in view of our previous results, includes all complete special $T$-schemes.
-From the viewpoint of algebraic torus actions, the main attribute of equivariant Kronecker duality schemes is that they supply a, somewhat more intrinsic, background for establishing localization theorems on integral equivariant Chow cohomology.
+From the viewpoint of algebraic torus actions, the main attribute of equivariant Kronecker duality schemes is that they supply a somewhat more intrinsic background for establishing localization theorems on integral equivariant Chow cohomology.

 \begin{thm} Let $X$ be a complete $T$-scheme satisfying $T$-equivariant Kronecker duality.
 Let $H\subset T$ be a subtorus of $T$ and let $i_{H}:X^{H}\to X$ be the inclusion of the fixed point subscheme.
 If $X^{H}$ also satisfies $T$-equivariant Kronecker duality, then the morphism